ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-custom-filtering/index.md

 - A `filterValueGetter` is supplied to the group column which returns `sport` values to the filter.
 - Clicking the `Filter Skiing Sports` button at the top will set the filter using the Grid API `setFilterModel`.
 Note that the reference name `ag-Grid-AutoColumn` is used.

-<grid-example title='Custom Group Filtering with Single Group Column' name='custom-group-filtering-single-group-column' type='generated' options='{ "enterprise": true, "exampleHeight": 510, "modules": ["clientside", "rowgrouping", "menu", "columnpanel", "setfilter"] }'></grid-example>
+<grid-example title='Custom Group Filtering - Single Group Column' name='custom-group-filtering-single' type='generated' options='{ "enterprise": true, "exampleHeight": 510, "modules": ["clientside", "rowgrouping", "menu", "setfilter"] }'></grid-example>

 ### Multiple Group Columns

-Filtering with [Multiple Group Columns](/grouping-multiple-group-columns/) uses the same approach as described above in [Custom Group Filtering with Single Group Column](#custom-group-filtering-with-single-group-column), however the `filterValueGetter` must return different filter values for each group column, as shown below:
+Filtering with [Multiple Group Columns](/grouping-multiple-group-columns/) uses the same approach as described above with a [Single Group Column](#single-group-column), however the `filterValueGetter` must return different filter values for each group column, as shown below:

 <snippet>
 const gridOptions = {